CrystaX NDK 10

-In addition, the CrystaX NDK offers a fully working C++11 standard library, including classes std::thread and std::mutex, functions/classes from std::chrono, and functions std::stol, std::stoul etc. These classes and functions are not available in the Google's Android NDK because of a lack of functionality in Android libc (Bionic).
-Well, strictly speaking, they are available, but only if you're using LLMV libc++ implementation, which is in an experimental state.
+In addition, the CrystaX NDK offers a fully working C++11 standard library, including classes std::thread and std::mutex, functions/classes from std::chrono, and functions std::stol, std::stoul etc. These classes and functions are not available (or available with restrictions) in the Google's Android NDK because of a lack of functionality in Android libc (Bionic).

 In the CrystaX NDK, we've taken care of the completeness of the C++ standard library and have fixed all such issues, so the full C++ standard library is available no matter which implementation you're using - GNU libstdc++ or LLVM libc++.

 By the way, LLVM libc++ in CrystaX NDK is a first-class citizen, the same as GNU libstdc++, so you're free to use either one of them, your choice.
 By default, GNU libstdc++ is used.

 - Boost C++ libraries out of the box